-Fellowships, scholarships and/or peer reviewed research grants secured by the Lead Applicant as PI, which do not support research staff, will not render the Lead Applicant ineligible (see 2.7 above).
+Fellowships, scholarships and/or peer reviewed research grants secured by the Lead Applicant as PI, which do not support research staff, will not render the Lead Applicant ineligible.

-2.14 If I am eligible at the time of application submission but my situation changes before the final outcome will my application be withdrawn?
+2.13 If I am eligible at the time of application submission but my situation changes before the final outcome will my application be withdrawn?

 No. Eligibility applies to the EIA pre-application stage submission date only.
-Basically, if you are eligible at the submission date then your application is eligible for the whole process.
-Should your situation change after the 19th August 2021 but before the end of the EIA 2022 review process you should let the HRB know, however, your application will not be withdrawn.
+If you are eligible at the submission date then your application is eligible for the whole process.
+Should your situation change after 09 November 2023 but before the end of the EIA 2024 review process you should let the HRB know, however, your application will not be withdrawn.

-3 Mentor, Co-Applicants, and Collaborators
+3 Mentors, Co-Applicants, and Collaborators

-Please note that full information on the Mentor and Co-applicants are required at pre-application stage.
-Collaborator information is not required at pre-application stage and as such collaborator information is not requested in the EIA Pre-application form, however you are advised to start identifying key collaborators early in the process.
+Please note that full information on the Mentors and Co-Applicants are required at pre-application stage.
+Collaborator information is not required at pre-application stage, however you are advised to start identifying key collaborators early in the process.

-3.1 Can the mentor be my current supervisor?
+3.1 Can my current supervisor be one of my mentors?

-It is strongly advised that the mentor would not be the current supervisor of the Lead Applicant, and preferably would not be based in the same Department as the Lead Applicant.
-This is to facilitate an appropriate balance between the supporting and guiding role of the mentor, and the independence to be achieved by the Lead Applicant in terms of the mentorship arrangements.
-If proposing your current supervisor/sponsor as your Mentor you must properly justify your choice.
-It is feasible that your current Mentor could be named as your additional (local) mentor if appropriate.
+The Scientific Mentor should not be the current supervisor of the Lead Applicant and should not be based in the same institution as the Lead Applicant.
+This is to facilitate an appropriate balance between the supporting and guiding role of the Scientific Mentor, and the independence to be achieved by the Lead Applicant in terms of the mentorship arrangements.

+It is also advised that your Host Institution Mentor is not your current supervisor.

-3.2 Can the Mentor also be a Co-applicant?
+3.2 Can either of the Mentors also be a Co-Applicant?

-Yes, the Mentor can also be a designated Co-applicant when properly justified by their specific role on the project.
+No, neither mentor can be designated as a Co-Applicant on the project.

-3.3 Is the Mentor required to approve my application before I can submit it?
+3.3 Is the Scientific Mentor required to approve my application before I can submit it?